dduneau/website/content/project/SexSelPartheno/index.md

 ---
-title: Sexual selection in parthenogenetic species
+title: Sexual selection and conflicts
+summary: >+
+  In the interest of better understanding the differences between sexes, we have studied sexual selection and conflict.
+We did so in two ways:

-summary: Parthenogenetic species produce mainly daughter without males.
-We study the selection during the rare event of sexual reproduction.
+  I- Parthenogenetic species produce mainly daughters without males.
+We study selection during the rare events of sexual reproduction in Daphnia.

+  II- Seminal fluid proteins are generally considered male tools to manipulate females.
+We investigated the growing hypothesis that seminal fluid proteins are important signals for females to adjust their egg-laying and mating decisions, and thus help reduce sexual conflict.

-tags: ["WHD","Current"]
+tags:
+  - WHD
+  - Current

-date: "2018-01-01T00:00:00Z"
+date: 2018-01-01T00:00:00Z

-# Optional external URL for project (replaces project detail page).
 external_link: ""
 image:
-  caption:
+  caption: null
   focal_point: Smart
 ---